braziljs/eloquente-javascript/21_skillsharing.md

 value holds that same string.
 If the resource hasn't changed, the server will respond with status code 304, which means "not modified", telling the client that its cached version is still current.
-When the tag does not match the server responds as normal.
+When the tag does not match, the server responds as normal.

 {{index "Prefer header"}}

-We need something like this, where the client can tell the server which version of the list of talks it has, and the server only responds when that list has changed.
-But instead of immediately returning a 304 response, the server should stall the response, and only return when something new is available or a given amount of time has elapsed.
-To distinguish long polling requests from normal conditional requests, we give them another header `Prefer: wait=90`, which tells the server that the client is willing wait up to 90 seconds for the response.
+We need something like this, where the client can tell the server which version of the list of talks it has, and the server responds only when that list has changed.
+But instead of immediately returning a 304 response, the server should stall the response and return only when something new is available or a given amount of time has elapsed.
+To distinguish long polling requests from normal conditional requests, we give them another header, `Prefer: wait=90`, which tells the server that the client is willing to wait up to 90 seconds for the response.

-The server will keep a version number that it updates every time the talks change, and uses that as the `ETag` value.
+The server will keep a version number that it updates every time the talks change and will use that as the `ETag` value.
 Clients can make requests like this to be notified when the talks change:

 ```{lang: null}